Need to Pay a Parking Ticket?

 - You can pay your parking ticket online using Visa or MasterCard.

-- You can pay in person at Town Hall using cash, cheque or debit or by cheque.
+- You can pay in person at Town Hall using cash, cheque or debit.

 - You can mail a cheque to: Innisfil Town Hall, 2101 Innisfil Beach Road, Innisfil ON L9S 1A1.